Showing posts with label Macmillan of Canada. Show all posts

 It's apparent from the start that Betty is suffering from a serious mental illness.
 She's unable to work and spends much of her day in bed eating candy.
 The house is a worsening filthy mess, which prompts Jack, who has returned home from yet another sales trip, to spray the kitchen with a garden hose.
 This early scene is uncharacteristic; Jack is otherwise sensitive and patient regarding his wife's mental health.
 It's due to his efforts that Betty has weekly meetings with a psychologist named Jessup.

 For a time, it's suggested – by the doctor, at least – that Betty is making progress.
-At Jessup's urging, she makes an effort to make new friends, deciding on her two next-door neighbours.
+At Jessup's urging, she makes an effort to make new friends, targeting two next-door neighbours.
 Elderly Poinsettia, lives in the house to the left.
 Betty insists on calling her Bertha, which Poinsettia quite likes.
 Sheila, to the right, lives in the house Betty considers the most beautiful on the block.

 Both women have problems of their own.
-Bertha , who lives to garden, struggles with severe arthritis.
+Bertha, who lives to garden, struggles with severe arthritis.
 She fights worsening pain and a son and daughter-in-law who want her to give up her home and come live in theirs.
 Sheila's problem is worse still.
 Minutes before Betty's intrusion in her life – it is very much an intrusion – husband Ed revealed that he'd been having an affair.
 Sheila's reaction to the infidelity amounts to the strongest writing of the novel.
 If you read nothing else from the novel, read this.

 Neighbours was a Search-for-a-New-Alberta-Novelist winner.
 Pauline Gedge, Andre Tom MacGregor, Fred Stenson, Jan Truss, and Betty Wilson were fellow honourees.
 In reading reviews from the time, I came upon three in the Montreal Gazette, my hometown paper.
 Published on 1 June 1979, the first belongs to Zonia Keywan: